Chenx221/translator/doc/Aliyun Translate Helper.md

 // Q: Why does the 500 Query csi check not pass error occur?
 // A: Alibaba has added content censorship to the free API.
 // If the original text for translation contains sensitive words, the CSI check will fail.
+// This check mainly focuses on political content.
 // For example, "Donald Trump".

+// Additionally, the free API has a daily call limit (IP restricted).

 | **Language**             | **Code** |
 | ------------------------ | -------- |